merenlab/anvio.org/help/main/artifacts/kegg-metabolism/index.md

 Output text files produced by <span class="artifact-p">[anvi-estimate-metabolism](/help/main/programs/anvi-estimate-metabolism)</span> that describe the presence of metabolic pathways in a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>.

 Depending on the output options used when running <span class="artifact-p">[anvi-estimate-metabolism](/help/main/programs/anvi-estimate-metabolism)</span>, these files will have different formats.
 This page describes and provides examples of the various output file types.

+Please note that the examples below show only KEGG data, but user-defined metabolic pathways (<span class="artifact-n">[user-metabolism](/help/main/artifacts/user-metabolism)</span>) can also be included in this output!

 ### How to get to this output
 ![A beautiful workflow of metabolism reconstruction in anvi'o](../../images/metabolism_reconstruction.png)